ParaxialTechnologies/SAMI-VAPALS-ELCAP/README.md

     DO ^ZU
     Login with access code (e.g. SUPER6)
     Password (new password)
     Prompts you to change password.
-If you

 ### Update site with HTML and M code